-Learning Objective: 02-01 The importance of an investment policy statement.

-Topic: investment policy statement

-96. Briefly discuss any three (3) constraints that an investor might face in designing his investment strategy and how they affect that strategy.
+Blooms: Remember Learning Objective: 02-01 The importance of an investment policy statement.
+Level of Difficulty: 1 Easy Section: 2.1 Topic: Investment Policy Statement 96.
+Briefly discuss any three (3) constraints that an investor might face in designing his investment strategy and how they affect that strategy.